manickprabu/appeal-planning-decision/packages/clamav-proxy/README.md

 - `test:cov`: runs the unit test suite and tests coverage
 - `test:watch`: runs the unit test suite and watches for changes
 - `test:tdd`: runs the unit tests and watches all files for changes

-## Endpoints

-The API spec doc is available at `/api/openapi.yaml`.
-The app will serve this at the `/api-docs` endpoint.

 ## Project Structure